Volunteer Park (Seattle): History

 An effort by the Washington State Art Association to build a museum in the park was rebuffed in 1910.
 Olmsted argued that, “Volunteer Park is obviously a landscape park – not an ornamental public square nor primarily a public playground.
 The conclusion is evident that the proposed art museum is not suggested as a means for the public to enjoy the landscape of the park… Owing to its size and style of architecture, the art museum is in no way to be subordinate to the park landscape, but on the contrary the museum would completely dominate a large part if not the whole of the park… destroying much of the landscape value of this park.”
 The issue would arise again, however, when the Fuller family offered to donate funding for construction of a museum for the Seattle Art Institute.
 The Park Department accepted the offer and the Seattle Art Museum was built in 1932.
 It would serve as home to the Seattle Art Museum until 1991, when a new building was constructed downtown.
 The Volunteer Park building became the new home of SAM’s Asian art collections and was renamed Seattle Asian Art Museum.

+In 1991, the Seattle Post-Intelligencer reported that Volunteer Park was "notorious" as a major cruising spot for men who have sex with men.
+That year, the city cleared out dense landscaping in the park and renovated a children's play area in an attempt to prevent cruising.
+The Seattle Police Department had previously clashed with gay men in the park.
+In 1963, The Seattle Times reported on the arrests of 11 men "in connection with homosexual behavior" by plain-clothes officers in Volunteer Park and other areas.
+In 1972, four gay residents of Seattle spoke out about police harassment and entrapment targeted at the queer community, including in Volunteer Park.